cdskc/c2-perpetual-inventory/README.md

 4. After verifying backcount, double-click the red total cell to confirm.
 It will turn green and record the date.
 5. Double-click the Home button to start over.

-Notes on macros: Excel puts up a few hurdles to running macros, and for good reason.
-After downloading the file, you will need to find the file on your computer, right-click, select "Properties", then check the "Unblock" box in the Properties dialog.
+Notes on macros: For security reasons, Excel puts up a few hurdles to running macros.
+You should only do the following for files you trust.
+After downloading, find the file on your computer, right-click, select "Properties", then check the "Unblock" box in the Properties dialog.

 ![](https://learn.microsoft.com/en-us/deployoffice/images/security/vba-unblock-file-properties.png)